 Mod Podge is my go-to glue, we'll be doing a bit of Decoupage 101 now.
 Coat the piece of wood generously with glue and place your image on that.
 Once in place, add another layer of glue until the paper is covered.
 Let this dry completely.

 Choose similar paint colors as in the image to paint the back and edges of the wood, some paint overlapping the image can give a nice effect.
 Use your judgement.

 Using an electric sander, sand all edges and corners of block.
 I have sanded off some of the image as well, in my opinion the more rough it looks the better!
 You'll want to apply one last coat of glue to seal and protect the image once sanding is done.
 A metal picture hanger is attached for display.

-Hi, I'm Heather!
-I'm a Graphic Designer + Illustrator in Charlotte, North Carolina.
-This blog shares multi-media designs, successful recipe experiments and other neat stuff that inspires me.
-My hope is to inspire YOU to create something awesome.
-Thanks so much for stopping by.
+Hi, I'm Heather Palazzo, I'm a Graphic Designer, Illustrator and Artist in Charlotte, North Carolina.
+This blog shares the many art, craft and recipe experiments happening at my house, ultimately I hope to inspire YOU!
+Enjoy, thanks so much for stopping by.